commos/delta/README.md

 `[org.commos/delta "0.3.0"]` provides opinionated facilities for creating, analyzing and applying directed deltas to nested EDN data structures.

-The commos.delta format is designed for streaming EDN data from one service to another.
+The commos.delta format is designed for streaming EDN data from one service to another, leveraging EDN conveyance libraries like transit or fressian.
 Further design goals were:

 - Analyzable